 - RESTORE - Reverts all changes ever made to the video and restores the original video file.
 This option is only active if you open a video that had previous edits applied to it.

 - SAVE - Applies the changes you've made to this video.
 These changes are reflected in the playback bar on the editing screen.

-- SAVE AS - Creates a COPY of the video based on your edits.
-In addition, you are now the owner of the edited copy, regardless of whether you were the owner of the original video or not.
+- SAVE AS - Creates a NEW VERSION of the video based on your edits.
+In addition, you are now the owner of the video, regardless of whether you were the owner of the original video.
 You also have the option to save a course copy which allows you to select a publishing location for the new video.

 - To exit without saving any changes, click the back arrow in the top left corner of the video editing screen.
 Any work in progress will be saved within the Editor, but not yet applied to the published media.